 - Cool Sword: The Sun Blade, a golden sword without a hilt meant to be wielded with magic alone.
 It was originally an Antlertean artifact used by the Mage-Lords to control the Suns motion, and is currently in Celestias possession.

-- Foregone Conclusion: Whatever the world leaders do it winds up having little to no impact on the problem at hand.
+- Foregone Conclusion: Whatever the world leaders do it winds up having little to no impact on the problem at hand, which will inevitably resolve in the manner it does in the show.
 Lampshaded in Wedding March where after they are all taken hostage the leaders come to the conclusion that even if Equestrian crises have a habit of resolving themselves, they can't just sit around doing nothing.Gellert: Be fair, Fairy.
 The last times weve been staring down the business end of an Equestrian crisis, miraculous unknown factors beyond our control have saved us all.

 Fairy Floss: Acknowledged, dear, but the day we start relying on miraculous unknown factors to carry the day for us is the same day were all likely to end up in the Hereafter, looking down on the smoking remains of the world.
 And wont we all be embarrassed then.